 - Risk reduction through strategies that develop and encourage effective coping skills, peer support, and genuine relationships

 - Early intervention through education and training, including crisis management, and how to detect signs of struggle and connect individuals to formal supports when needed.

 What Does Mental Health at the Y Look Like?

-Our Mental Health Manager and Mental Health Educator work with Leadership and Supervisory staff to ensure that they are educated on what mental health looks like at the Y, how they can best support the mental health of those around them and what are the warning signs that someone may need help.
-We also work with other departments such as school-age care, childcare, summer day camp and gymnastics for more specialized trainings.
+Our Mental Health Manager and Mental Health Educator work with Leadership and Supervisory staff to ensure that they are educated on what mental health looks like at the Y, how they can best support the mental health of those around them, and what are the warning signs that someone may need help.
+We also work with other departments such as school-age care, childcare, summer day camp, and gymnastics for more specialized training.

 Youth Mental Health

-We are dedicated towards supporting the mental health of the youth we serve.
-This fall we began supporting the social, emotional, and mental health of our school-age students through implementation of curriculum in our after-school care programs.
-We also utilize social-emotional learning curriculum in our 4 K classrooms.
-Our summer day camp staff are provided training on mental health, adverse childhood experiences and resiliency.
-We are looking forward to incorporating more mental health, mindfulness, and resilience building activities into our youth programs.
+We are dedicated to supporting the mental health of the youth we serve.
+This fall we began supporting the social, emotional, and mental health of our school-age students through the implementation of the curriculum in our after-school care programs.
+We also utilize a social-emotional learning curriculum in our 4 K classrooms.
+Our summer day camp staff are provided training on mental health, adverse childhood experiences, and resiliency.
+We are looking forward to incorporating more mental health, mindfulness, and resilience-building activities into our youth programs.

 Connecting With Others